nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/index.md

 # SmartGit Integrations with other Applications and Git Hosting Services

-SmartGit works with most modern Git Hosting services, can integrate with several CI/CD tools, and can also be used with popular Issue Tracking systems.
+SmartGit works with many modern Git Hosting services, and can also be used with popular Issue Tracking systems.
 These integrations allow extended functionality in SmartGit, which can improve productivity within a team as part of a larger Software Engineering development process (often referred to as 'Dev Ops' processes)

 ## Supported Git Hosting services: